pendulum-project/.github/profile/README.md

 The Pendulum project is building modern, full-featured implementations of the Network Time Protocol and the Precision Time Protocol.
-Pendulum focuses on security and robustness and provides memory safety through Rust.
+Pendulum focuses on security and robustness, and uses the Rust programming language to guarantee memory safety.

 <p align="center" >
 <br />